I have had a dig around I managed to find some great documentaries on some legendary photographers from Netflix and Amazon Prime.

 " He showed life looking even better than it was"

-Slim could always be found with his camera among the most beautiful people in the most beautiful of places during the 50's, 60's and 70's.
-Whilst there he managed to document a bygone era with his signature elegance and style.
+Slim could always be found with his camera among the most beautiful people in the most beautiful of places, capturing a bygone era with signature elegance and style.

 Watch with a Martini on the rocks .